 In his early forties, God led Keith to enter the ministry.
-After receiving his Master of Divinity degree from Union Presbyterian Seminary in Richmond, he served as pastor of New Providence Presbyterian in Raphine, Virginia from 2010 until 2015; when Keith and Dawn returned to Michigan so that Dawn could be close to her aging parents.
-Just prior to serving at Calvary, Keith served as Interim Pastor at First Presbyterian in Brighton.
+After receiving his Master of Divinity degree from Union Presbyterian Seminary in Richmond, he served as pastor of New Providence Presbyterian in Raphine, Virginia from 2010 until 2015.
+Keith and Dawn returned to Michigan so that Dawn could be close to her aging parents.
+Just prior to coming to Calvary in June of 2016, Keith served as Interim Pastor at First Presbyterian in Brighton.
 Keith’s greatest passions in ministry are visiting, teaching and preaching.
 He was a regular contributor to the late Lectionary Homiletics preaching journal; and was awarded the 2012 Goodpreacher award at the Festival of Homiletics.

-Keith and Dawn live in Tecumseh, with their two black kitties: One Spot and Two Spot.
+Keith and Dawn live in Tecumseh, with their two black cats: Maya and Two Spot.
 They love to travel, cook, and try out new restaurants.
-Dawn is a medical technologist at Saint Joseph Hospital; and an avid Barbie collector and sci-fi buff.
+Dawn is a medical technologist in the Microbiology Department at Saint Joseph Hospital; and an avid Barbie collector and science fiction buff.